Dalibor Đurđević: VAR Manager / Instructor

+In addition to his work in Russia, Đurđević has served as a FIFA VMO instructor in several countries.
+Between 2023 and 2025, he was responsible for training and certifying VMOs in Belarus.
+In June 2025, he participated in the implementation of the VAR system in North Macedonia, where he served as Lead VMO Instructor, training the country's elite referees.

+He continues to be actively involved in various referee mentorship and international VAR development programs.

 Serbian Eternal Derby

 Đurđević participated in 25 “Eternal Derbies” (a match between Red Star Belgrade and FK Partizan) during his 12-year career as a Serbian SuperLiga referee.
-It's the match that holds a special place in any Serbian football fan's, player's and official's heart, because of the long-standing rivalry between the two teams and the difficulty to officiate it that comes with it.
+The match is a long standing rivalry, known for crowd disruptions, fires, and overall unruliness that makes it difficult to officiate.

 Referee education and humanitarian work

 Đurđević is actively involved in various referee mentorship and talent development programs home and abroad.

 He initiated and spearheaded a campaign backed by the Football Association of Serbia to raise funds and help Serbian health system in the current fight against COVID-19 pandemic.